fastrgv/AdaFonts/README.md

 ## Description

-Ada Fonts is a minimalistic example of using truetype fonts in OpenGL Ada applications using Felix Krause's FreeTypeAda package
+Ada Fonts is a minimalistic example of using freetype fonts in OpenGL Ada applications using Felix Krause's FreeTypeAda package